weblate/qTox_enhanced-1/doc/coding_standards.md

 `QLatin1String` is literal type and knows string length at compile time (compared to `QString(const char*)` run-time cost with plain C++ string literal).
-Also, copying 8-bit latin string requires less memory bandwith compared to 16-bit `QStringLiteral` mentioned earlier, and copying here is unavoidable (and thus `QStringLiteral` loses it's purpose).
+Also, copying 8-bit latin string requires less memory bandwidth compared to 16-bit `QStringLiteral` mentioned earlier, and copying here is unavoidable (and thus `QStringLiteral` loses it's purpose).

 Include `<QStringBuilder>` and use `%` operator for optimized single-pass